sjyk/sampleclean-async/src/main/python/amt_server/README.md

           - **4**: Tweet is somewhat positive
           - **5**: Tweet is very positive
         - 'er': Value should be either 0.0 or 1.0, indicating 'records do not match' or 'records match', respectively.
-        - 'ft': Value should be either 0.0 or 1.0, indicating 'records should pass the filter' or 'records shouldn't pass the filter' respectively.
+        - 'ft': Value should be either 0.0 or 1.0, indicating 'the answer to the question is NO' or 'the answer to the question is YES' respectively.

   - Examples:
     > data={"group_id":"Dan1", "answers":[{"identifier":"tweet1","value":1}, {"identifier":"tweet2","value":3}]}